Manuel9593/M4nxx14bbc0/README.md

 - 🤔 I’m looking for help with JavaScript, C or CSS
 - 💬 Ask me about your projects
 - 📫 How to reach me: mparrarodriguez95@gmail.com
-- 😄 Pronouns: Doesn't matter
+- 😄 Pronouns: What do I look like lol?
 - ⚡ Fun fact: I'm 19 and still no friends